 || 1 year

-There are 3 components to the confirmation of candidature process, leading to a recommendation on candidature to the Office of Research and Higher Degrees:
+There are 3 components to the confirmation of candidature process, leading to a recommendation on candidature to the Office of Research Graduate Studies:

-- a written, formally presented document (dissertation proposal)
+- a written, formally presented document (thesis proposal)

 - an oral presentation

 - written feedback to you and the advisory team.

 As each Faculty may adapt the format in ways that are appropriate to its discipline, please contact your Faculty Research Administrator for your Faculty’s specific processes.

 The oral presentation provides you with the opportunity to present your confirmation proposal to an appropriate group of disciplinary peers for to receive expert and constructive advice about: